 III.
 Postures of aggression and violence

-The gestures of protection and guidance that characterize the figures of the angels and the stories of Jesus contrast with the formulas of aggression and violence that permeate the entire right side of the plate.
-The arms of Judith and Sampson, raised in the act of delivering their blow [47.21, 47.26]; the heroic posture [47.22a] or the triumphant step [47.20, 47.23, 47.24] which signal the conclusion of Judith’s mission, with the weapon in her hand and the head of Holophernes placed on display by herself or by her trustworthy maidservant [47.23, 47.25]; the grace of the dancing and murderous Salome [47.16, 47.17, 47.18], who in Pollaiuolo’s altar frontal personally hands the trophy of the head of John the Baptist to her mother Herodias [47.19].
+The gestures of protection and guidance that characterise the figures of the angels and the stories of Jesus contrast with the formulas of aggression and violence that permeate the entire right side of the plate.
+The arms of Judith and Sampson, raised in the act of delivering their blow [47.21, 47.26]; the heroic posture [47.22a] or the triumphant step [47.20, 47.23, 47.24] which signals the conclusion of Judith’s mission, with the weapon in her hand and the head of Holophernes placed on display by herself or by her trustworthy maidservant [47.23, 47.25]; the grace of the dancing and murderous Salome [47.16, 47.17, 47.18], who in Pollaiuolo’s altar frontal personally hands the trophy of the head of John the Baptist to her mother Herodias [47.19].

 IV.
 The stride of the Nympha